createanapi-nuget/createanapi-docs/docs/source/task/dashboard/settings/index.rst

 The schedule of the task based on the timespan.
 Task will run every selected timespan if enabled.

+Schedule Enabled
+""""""""""""""""""

+If the task is scheduled or not.
+If the schedule is disabled, tha task still can be triggered from admin, platforms or other tasks.

 Maximum Allowed Run Time
 """"""""""""""""""""""""